 You want the pumpkin seeds to give your salad that satisfying crunch, so make sure you completely dry the seeds before you pop them in the oven or microwave.

 Captivated by all the aromas, tastes, and colors of autumn?
 Bring some warmth to your kitchen with these simple, fall-inspired ingredient additions.
-For a slightly simpler dish why not learn how to make egg fried rice.
+For a slightly simpler dish why not learn how to make egg fried rice or a Mexican rice recipe.
 Alternatively if you are feeling something with a bit more of a spicy kick, why not try out this vegetarian beans and rice recipe.